drigovz/one-dark-theme-ghostwriter/README.md

 # One Dark theme for ghostwriter
-One Dark theme for GhostWriter markdown editor.
+One Dark theme for ghostwriter markdown editor.

 ### What is ghostwriter ?